-Note: At initial reset, the data register at addresses "00FFE6H" and "00FFE7H" are set to "1".
+Note: At initial reset, the data register at address "00FFE7H" is set to "1".

 5.2 System Controller and Bus Control

 The system controller is a control unit which sets the bus mode according to the system configuration such as the external memory.